slickalpha/autoconfigsrv/README.md

 # Installation

-### Using composer ###
+### Manual ###

-1. Copy the folder 'autoconfigsrv' and paste it in 'plugins' directory of Roundcube installation.
+1. Download, unzip, copy and rename master to 'autoconfigsrv' and paste it in 'plugins' directory of Roundcube installation.
 2. Browse folder on terminal and run 'php composer.phar update' to download dependencies.
-3. Update config.inc.php to include plugin, and configure additional options as shown below.
+3. Update '<roundcube installation>/config/config.inc.php' to include plugin, and configure additional options as shown below.

 # Configuration